Cleveroad/SlidingTutorial-Android/README.md

 ```

 ### Via TutorialPageOptionsProvider
-Or you can create [TutorialPageOptionsProvider] and set it up to [TutorialOptions.Builder#setTutorialPageProvider(TutorialPageOptionsProvider)].
+Or you can create [TutorialPageOptionsProvider] and pass it to [TutorialOptions.Builder#setTutorialPageProvider(TutorialPageOptionsProvider)].
 It will automatically provide [PageFragment] instance with specified [PageOptions] configuration.
 ```java
 public class CustomTutorialFragment extends TutorialFragment {